mindadeepam/obsidian-vault/fmt/work_log.md

 ## to do

+### New ideas for FMT
- - [ ] come up with ideas for new initiatives/projects ^05d2c9
+come up with ideas for new initiatives/projects that could contribute revenue

 ## Working On